-Lawyers in the lower 10% can expect to make about $814 a week, lawyers in the median pay range can make about $1,964 a week, and lawyers in the highest 10% make up to $10,666 a week.
+This means that each lawyer in the lower 10% can expect to make about $814 a week, lawyers in the median pay range can make about $1,964 a week, and lawyers in the highest 10% make up to $10,666 a week.

 The earning potential of lawyers can also vary by state.
-According to the BLS the top paying states where lawyers have the most earning potential are the District of Columbia ($192,530), California ($171,550), New York ($167,110), Massachusetts ($165,610), and Connecticut ($153,640).
+According to the BLS, the top-paying states where lawyers have the most earning potential are the District of Columbia ($192,530), California ($171,550), New York ($167,110), Massachusetts ($165,610), and Connecticut ($153,640).

 Lawyers with more experience can also make more than lawyers with less experience.
 For example, lawyers with less than 1 year of experience can make about $61,146, 1 to 4 years of experience make $71,637, 5 to 9 years of experience make $95,478, 10 to 19 years of experience make $109,945, and lawyers with 20 years or more make about $126,391 a year.